 Consider Anne Arundel Community College’s Accounting program!
-You will be able to choose from a number of career paths—tax, auditing, financial planning, forensic, governmental or managerial career paths.
+You will be able to choose from a number of career paths such as tax, auditing, financial planning, forensic, governmental or managerial career paths.
 Accounting-based career paths are among the most in-demand and well-compensated in the professional world.
-At AACC, you will have the benefit of being taught directly by Certified Public Accountants, many of whom are still working.
+At AACC, you will have the benefit of being taught directly by certified public accountants, many of whom are still working.
 You’ll be taught by professors who truly care about your professional development and are dedicated to helping you determine which area of accounting is ideal for you.
 Your education can lead to a rewarding career path right now or help prepare you to transfer to a four-year college or university.

 You’ll gain a rich background in core business skills, such as accounting, statistics and business law.
 You’ll also complete common general education requirements such as English, math and science, so you are well prepared to transfer to a four-year program or college.

 The following certificates prepare students for employment and/or further study.

-Designed for students who already hold a bachelor’s degree or higher, our Financial Accounting certificate will prepare you to sit for the Maryland Certified Public Accountant Exam.
+Designed for students who already hold a bachelor’s degree or higher, our Financial Accounting certificate will prepare you to sit for the Maryland Certified Public Accountant (CPA) Exam.
 You’ll take a broad range of specialty accounting courses, with the ability to choose electives in marketing, management, business law and more.

-You’ll acquire the knowledge and skills necessary to sit for the Professional Bookkeeper Certification Examination and to become a full-charge bookkeeper.
+Acquire the knowledge and skills necessary to sit for the Professional Bookkeeper certification examination and to become a full-charge bookkeeper.
 You can also complete this certificate in only two terms.